weprovide/valet-plus/readme.md

 ```

 ## Valet drivers
 Valet uses drivers to handle requests.
-You can read more about those here: https://laravel.com/docs/5.4/valet#custom-valet-drivers
+You can read more about those [here](https://laravel.com/docs/5.4/valet#custom-valet-drivers).

 By default these are included: